clux/logule/README.md

 #### Emitter
 If `emitter` has an `enabled` attribute set to `true`, logule will expose an `EventEmitter` instance on `require('logule').stream`.

-Then you can listen to `"log"` events like this:
+Then you can listen to `"log"` events:

 ```js
 var logule = require('logule');